Introduction

 Photos on WhatsApp

 If you’re using your phone for social media, the amount of data you’ll use depends on how you’re going to use your social channels.
-You can send around 1.4 million instant messages through social media with 4GB of data.
-However, if you want to share photos or video, your limits decrease.
+You could send over 400,000 WhatsApp messages with 4GB of data, however, if you want to share photos or video, your data use will increase.

 If you’re sending images through social media, the amount of data you use will depend on the size of the photo file.
-Most photos are limited to 16MB at a maximum on WhatsApp.
-Images stored on Google Photos are also limited to this size at maximum too.
-Often, WhatsApp will keep files to a megabyte at maximum if you switch to Data Saver mode.
-This allows you to send up to 4000 photos through your social app.
+But often, WhatsApp will keep files to a megabyte at maximum if you switch to Data Saver mode.
+This allows you to send up to 4,000 photos through your social app.

 How can I see my data use?

 While looking at average data consumption numbers can be helpful, it’s often much more effective to examine your own specific data situation.
-To decide how much data you need personally, you can find your data usage numbers on your smartphone device.
+To decide how much data you need personally, you can usually find your data usage numbers on your account page or app for your mobile network.

-On an iPhone (iOS), visit the “Settings” page, followed by either “Mobile Data” or “Cellular”, depending on the type of phone you have.
+On an iPhone (iOS), visit the “Settings” page, followed by either “Mobile Service” or “Cellular”, depending on the type of phone you have.

 Usually, you’ll be able to see how much data you’ve used in your previous billing period, or over the last month.
-You can also set alerts when you’re about to reach your data cap, or set a “data limit” on your phone to stop you from going over your allowance.
+On some devices you can also set alerts when you’re about to reach your data cap, or set a “data limit” on your phone to stop you from going over your allowance.
 There’s usually a “Data warning & Limit” section to help with this.

 Can I save on data use?